History of Suriname: Slavery and emancipation

 In South America, slavery was the norm.
 The native people proved to be in limited supply and consequently the Atlantic slave trade supplied the workforce for the plantations.
-The plantations were producing sugar, coffee, cocoa, cotton which were exported for the Amsterdam market.
-In 1713 for instance most of the work on the 200 plantations was done by 13,000 African slaves.
+The plantations were producing sugar, coffee, cocoa, and cotton which were exported for the Amsterdam market.
+In 1713, for instance, most of the work on the 200 plantations was done by 13,000 African slaves.
 Their treatment was horrific, and slaves periodically escaped to the jungle from the start.
 These Maroons (also known as "Djukas" or "Bakabusi Nengre") attacked the plantations in order to acquire goods that were in short supply and to free enslaved women.
 Notable leaders of the Surinam Maroons were Alabi, Boni, Joli-coeur and Broos (Captain Broos).
 In the 18th century, three of the Maroon people signed a peace treaty, similar to the peace treaty ending the First Maroon War in Jamaica, whereby they were recognised as free people and received a yearly tribute that provided them with the goods they used to "liberate" from the plantations.
 A contemporary description of the war between the Maroons and the plantation owners in Suriname can be found in Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam by John Gabriel Stedman.

 Suriname was occupied by the British in 1799, after the Netherlands were incorporated by France, and was returned to the Dutch in 1816, after the defeat of Napoleon.
+In 1861–63, President Abraham Lincoln of the United States and his administration looked abroad for places to relocate freed slaves who wanted to leave the United States.
+It opened negotiations with the Dutch government regarding African-American emigration to and colonization of the Dutch colony of Suriname in South America.
+Nothing came of it and after 1864, the proposal was dropped.
 The Dutch abolished slavery only in 1863, although the British had already abolished it during their short rule.
 The freed slaves were, however, still required to continue their plantation work on a contract basis and were not released until 1873; up to that date they conducted obligatory but paid work at the plantations.
+Slaves were required to work on plantations for 10 transition years for minimal pay, which was considered as partial compensation for their masters.
+Besides that, the Dutch government in 1863 also compensated each slave-owner for the loss of the working force of each slave 300 Dutch florins - in 2021 worth about 3,500 euros.
+After 1873, most freedmen largely abandoned the plantations where they had worked for several generations in favor of the capital city, Paramaribo.
 In the meantime, many more workers had been imported from the Dutch East Indies, mostly Chinese inhabitants of that colony, creating a Chinese Surinamese population.
 From 1873 to 1916, many laborers were imported from India, creating the Indo-Surinamese.
 After 1916, many laborers were again imported from the Dutch East Indies, especially Java, creating the Javanese Surinamese.